 herbs at wideopenwest.com

-> I insist that the TeX engine for latexmk should specified in latexmkrc even for common users.
+> In fact, the TeX engine for latexmk is specified in latexmkrc.

 (herbs at wideopenwest dot com)